turingschool/backend-curriculum-site/module2/lessons/feature_testing_in_sinatra_with_horses.md

 If you do not have a copy of the `intro-to-ar` repo:

-`git clone -b model_complete git@github.com:turingschool/intro-to-ar.git feature_testing`
+`git clone -b model_tests git@github.com:turingschool/intro-to-ar.git feature_testing`

 ## Warmup